orbkit/orbkit/doc/general.rst

 Real-Valued (Pure) Spherical Harmonic Gaussian basis sets .........................................................

-orbkit supports Spherical Harmonic Gaussian basis sets currently up to g atomic orbitals.
+ORBKIT supports Spherical Harmonic Gaussian basis sets currently up to g atomic orbitals.
 After computing the Cartesian Gaussian basis set, it converts the atomic orbitals to a Spherical Harmonic Gaussian basis.
 The conversion procedure is adapted from